johaGL/old_version_tracegroomer/README.md

   Some times the file can be further formatted in the Metabolomics facility, before being delivered to the end user, which is the case of VIB MEC delivered files.

-  Tracegroomer also accepts a "generic" format:
+  Tracegroomer also accepts a "generic" format, see more details in ['generic' type of data](#users-having-generic-data).
-     - it must **NOT** contain: formulas, symbols accompanying the numeric values, nor special characters.
-     - the header (first row, with the samples), and the first column (named 'ID') can contain non numeric values.
-     - the isotopologues names, in the first column, must follow the convention `metaboliteID_m+x`: the substring `_m+` is compulsory and is located between the metabolite name (or identifier) and the number of marked carbon atoms
   <p>

   </p>